pietroalbini/fisher/docs/src/cli.md

 Look for scripts not only in the directory provided as the first argument, but also in its subdirectories.
 This allows you to organize your scripts in a better way.

+### --rate-limit REQUESTS/INTERVAL

+Tweak the [rate limit](features/rate-limits.md) of invalid requests.
+You need to provide both the requests allowed each interval and the length of the interval, separated by a slash.
+The interval is a number of seconds, but you can use multipliers to write it easily (for example, `1h10m` specifies an interval of 4200 seconds).